 Why on earth do you think you're going to change the mind of people whose job it is not to have their minds changed?

-You need to be reaching people on a much lower level through the internet and through blogs and podcasts and stuff.
+You need to be reaching people on a much lower level, through the internet and through blogs and podcasts and stuff.

 Yeah, politics being downstream of culture.

-He said let me tell you a Russian joke.
+Let me tell you a Russian joke.

 Two Russian tank commanders entering Kiev.